nishank974/Number-Recognition-System/README.md

 3 Each sample is of 2 seconds(which can also be changed depending on the RAM).

-4 If more accuracy needed then update the fs from 8000 to 16000.
+4 If more accuracy is needed, update the fs from 8000 to 16000.

 5 Neural Net is also flexible as number of nodes in hidden layers can be changed easily.